5. Safety

-The following list is a list of possible dangers while using your Minimal Pedal 4.
+The following list is a list of possible dangers which could be encountered while using your Minimal Pedal 4.
 Incorrect use of the vehicle could result in danger to self, public or property including but not limited to:

-- Children must not operate the Pedal 4 under any circumstances.
+- The Pedal 4 must not be operated by children under any circumstances.

-- Driver must always inspect controls, batteries, wheels and doors before use.
+- Riders must always inspect controls, batteries, wheels and doors before use to ensure no signs of damage are present.

-- It is advised to wear personal protective safety equipment at all times (e.g. helmet).
+- It is advised that personal protective equipment be worn at all times when operating the Minimal Pedal 4 (e.g. helmet).

 - Adjust seat and mirrors for comfort and visibility.